suryansh314/realTimeUserEvents/README.md

   brew install cassandra
   ```

-  **Manual Installation**:
-  - Download Apache Cassandra from the official website: [http://cassandra.apache.org/download](http://cassandra.apache.org/download)
-  - Follow the installation instructions provided in the downloaded documentation.

 - Kafka broker running with the specified bootstrap servers and the topic `app_events` available.
 You can install Kafka using Homebrew (macOS) or manually.

   **Homebrew (macOS)**:
   ```shell
   brew install kafka
   ```

-  **Manual Installation**:
-  - Download Kafka from the official website: [https://kafka.apache.org/downloads](https://kafka.apache.org/downloads)
-  - Extract the downloaded archive and follow the installation instructions in the provided documentation.

 ## Setup